papirosko/kafka-demo/README.md

 Now restart docker compose and visit http://localhost:3000/dashboards.
 Use `admin`:`grafana` as credentials.
-Open dashboard with name `Kafka Exporter Overview`, you will see some details about the cluster.
+Open dashboard with name `Strimzi Kafka Exporter`, you will see some details about the cluster.